baidu/dperf/docs/configuration.md

 - mode: client, server

 Configure the network interface port used by dperf.
-If you want to use multiple network ports, you only need to configure multiple 'port's.
+If you want to use multiple network interface ports, you only need to configure multiple 'port's.
-As a DPDK program, dperf will take over these network ports from the operating system.
+As a DPDK program, dperf will take over these network interface ports from the operating system.
 Before starting dperf, you need to use the DPDK script 'dpdk-devbind.py' for driver binding (except for Mellanox network interfaces).
 - PCI: The PCI number of the network interface port, use 'dpdk-devbind.py -s' to get it from the system.
 - IPAddress: This IP  Address is used to interconnect with the 'Gateway'